-Prerequisites: BIOL 1107, 1107L, BIOL 1108, 1108L or instructor permission, and PHYS 1111K or PHYS 2211K.
-The application of engineering and physics principles to understand how aquatic, terrestrial and aerial organisms function.
-Integrated lectures and labs explore the limitations and opportunities the physical world provides to organisms.
-Some topics include; fly flight, bone breakage, tendon/muscle function, and biomimetic design.
+Prerequisites: BIOL 1107, 1107L, BIOL 1108, 1108L or instructor permission.
+An investigation of the structure of aquatic, terrestrial and aerial organisms function.
+Integrated lectures and labs explore the limitations that the physical world places on organisms and the opportunities it provides.
+Topics include: X-ray, 3D, high speed, and micro imaging; biomaterial testing; bone breakage; tendon/muscle function; and biomimetic design.